Once you have received your visa you are ready to make your arrangements for travelling to the UK and arriving in Bath.

-Please go to the Post Office in Bath city centre to collect your BRP.
-Thousands of students collect their BRP from this Post Office each year and it should be a simple, easy process.
+If you did not select the ACL delivery process, then please go to the post office in Bath city centre to collect your BRP.
+Thousands of students collect their BRP from this post office each year and it should be a simple, easy process.

 Address: 27 Northgate St, Bath BA1 1AJ